Side note 1: I have been thinking about this article for nine years, which explains why it is so long.

 The Nepal the dad had left 20 years before had disappeared.

-Incapable to identify neither to the Dutch culture she grew up in but never assimilated nor to the local Nepali culture that was different than the one she had learned, the girl experienced a cultural and identity shock: she did not recognize herself as being part of either community.
+Incapable to identify neither to the Dutch culture nor to the local Nepali culture, the girl experienced a cultural and identity shock: she did not recognize herself as being part of either community.

 She was “culturally stateless” and experienced “acculturation”.
 She was stuck in a culture that not only no longer existed, but that she had never truly known.